Understanding The Effects Of PTSD From Domestic Violence

 Mental and psychological abuse is a pattern in which an individual may attempt to make their partner feel that they are mentally unstable, eventually compromising their mental health and well-being.
 By moving an individual's keys or changing parts of the environment, the individual might manipulate their partner to question their mental capacity.
 These actions often make the partner dependent upon them because they feel unable to handle situations or question their own sanity.
 Another form of partner to partner abuse can be digital abuse, when one person uses another’s phone and computer to stalk them or threaten them.
 Someone experiencing domestic abuse of this type may find themselves subject to extreme anxiety and frequent emotional outbursts.
 Psychological maltreatment is often difficult to repair, as the partner may be convinced that if they report the abuse, no one will believe them.
 These manipulation strategies are often referred to as gaslighting, a long-term pattern of mental abuse, and can contribute to post-traumatic stress disorder (PTSD).

-Identity abuse
+Identify abuse

 Identity abuse is using someone's safeguarded identity as leverage to control them.
 For example, an individual acting abusively may deny their partner's ability to celebrate certain holidays or engage in certain religious practices related to their ethnic or religious group.
 This type of abuse extends to LGBTQ+ identities as well.
 An individual may use a person's sexuality to threaten and control them.
 For example, if the person is not "out of the closet," they might out the person and cause them danger at home or in their community, which can result in a traumatic event.

-The consequences of domestic abuse, including post-traumatic stress disorder
+The consequences of domestic violence, including PTSD

 At its core, domestic abuse or violence is a way for an individual, often a family member or intimate partner, to exercise control and dominance over another.
 The mental and physical consequences can vary depending on which method they use.
 Some domestic abuse victims experience severe depression, cognitive challenges with memory, or difficulty concentrating.
 Survivors might feel easily startled, emotionally distant, or struggle with heart palpitations and difficulty sleeping.
 In some cases of trauma, witnesses and survivors may develop mental health conditions, including post-traumatic stress disorder and the symptoms of PTSD that come with it.